flytreeleft/nexus3-keycloak-plugin/README.md

 This plugin adds a Keycloak realm to Sonatype Nexus OSS and enables you to authenticate with Keycloak Realm Users and authorize with Keycloak realm/client roles or groups.

-It works with Nexus 3.x and Keycloak 3.x, Keycloak 4.x.
+It works with Nexus 3.x and Keycloak 3.x, Keycloak 4.x, Keycloak 5.x, Keycloak 6.x.

 ## Features